freeverseio/crypto-soccer/truffle-core/documentation/cheaperPlayerCreation.md

 So for the first league, we do not write playerToTeam.

-1. Imagine a user joins and provides:  tname, userChoice.
+1. Imagine a user joins and provides:  teamName, userChoice.

 2. We add to teams[end+1] a team whose only initialized struct is the tname+userChoice concatenated or not.
 We also write teamToOwnerAddr.
 As byproduct, forbids 2 equal teamNames.

 At this point, both updaters or challenger can compute (not read) the playerStates.
 They don't even need to access any written player struct at all.
 For each player in the team, they look at the team.playersIdxA, see that ==0, and hence, deduce this playerState needs to be computed from
 	- hash(tname + userChoice + 0,...10)

-3. (optional)
+Never write players (!!!)

-	Imagine someone wants to sell a player now.
-User (or updater!) sends a
+playerIdx always fixed at birth = teanNumer * numPlayersPerTeam + positionInTeam

-	- TX: update(player 7, teamIdx=34, name="Toni"),
+When selling:

-		- writes the playerStruct
+**** mapping playerIdx -> team.
+(NO CAL)

-		- writes the mapping playerToTeam (forbidding existing names)
+When quering team for a given playerIdx:

-	Then, the sell/buy TX:
+	- exists in mapping?
-		- updates the new team's playerIdx
+		- if No => formula
-		- update the entry in the old team playerIdx (all of them) the same way we would.
-Note that we don't update the others, so that we know that those players
+		- if yes => mapping

 4. When joining a league, as always, we add their teamIdx and write 'currentLeagueIdx'